rust-lang/rust/src/doc/trpl/primitive-types.md

 ## Floating-point types

-Rust also two floating point types: `f32` and `f64`.
+Rust also has two floating point types: `f32` and `f64`.
 These correspond to IEEE-754 single and double precision numbers.

 # Arrays